nkh/ftl/config/ftl/man/ftl.md

         «zmD»              Preview directory only/all.

-        «⇈i/ı»             Fzfi, use fzf and ueberzurg to find and display images
+        «gfi»              Fzfi, use fzf and ueberzurg to find and display images

+        «zeh»              Hide files having the same extention as the current file, per tab

+        «zeH»              Hide files having the same extention as the current file, global

+        «zec»              Show all hidden extensions

+        «z*»               Set maximum listing depth

+                               Set the maximum depth of listing, 1 shows the entries in the current directory.
+It's sometimes practical but using multiple tabs or panes is more ergonomic.

         not assigned       Preview lock
         not assigned       Preview lock clear